bsun1220/citadel_do2022/README.md

 # citadel_do2022
-Second Place of 25 Nationally Qualifying Teams
+Second Place of 2022 Citadel Data Open Summer Invitational